본문으로 건너뛰기

 What you'll see is something like this:

-Note the code_hash here is all ones.
+Note the Contract SHA-256 checksum is missing.
 This indicates that there is no contract deployed to this account.

 Let's deploy the contract (to the subaccount we created) and then check this again.